 Kyker State Service Project Award

 In honor of Ardis Kyker, who for more than 20 years coordinated the state National Honor Society (NHS) association in Minnesota and served as a loyal and hard working supporter of the purposes of NHS and the National Junior Honor Society (NJHS), the national office is proud to award the Ardis Kyker Service Award.
-This annual award is open to any state NHS and/or NJHS association that perform a state service project.
+This annual award is open to any state NHS, NJHS, or NASC association that performs a state service project.

 - Who can submit?
-Any state association of NHS and/or NJHS can submit a project description (per the content guidelines below).
+Any state association of NHS, NJHS, or NASC can submit a project description (per the content guidelines below).

 - How many awards are there?
 At present, one (1) national award winner is recognized each year.
-Presentation will be made at the national conference in November.
+Presentation will be made at a national conference.
 It is strongly encouraged that an official representative of the state association be present to receive the award, however attendance is not mandatory.

 - What type of project can be submitted?
 Any formal and approved service project from the state association and done in the name of the state association can be submitted.
 Projects must be completed by the submission date.
 These can include, but are not limited to, projects done in conjunction with a state meeting or workshop or those that are distributed to the association membership for completion at the local level (and then reported back to the state).